DEGREE PROGRAMS FOR: AVIATION MAJORS

 In addition, some occupations within the aerospace industry are closed to individuals with prior felony convictions.
 Additionally, appropriate medical exams are required for various certificates.

 FAA TESTING AUTHORITY

-Students authorized to take FAA exams for flight or maintenance ratings may do so by computer.
-The Harold E. White Aviation Center computer lab is an approved FAA written test center.
-Additionally, maintenance oral and practical tests are administered by department faculty who are FAA designated mechanic examiners.
-FAA exams are by appointment only, and fees are in addition to tuition costs.
+Students authorized to take FAA knowledge exams for flight or maintenance ratings may do so by computer.
+The aviation computer lab is an approved FAA knowledge test center.
+Additionally, aircraft maintenance oral and practical exams are administered by department faculty who are FAA designated mechanic examiners while Private Pilot and Instrument rating practical exams are administered by the chief or assistant chief flight instructors.
+These FAA exams are by appointment only and fees are in addition to tuition costs.

 CHALLENGE EXAMS / TRANSFER CREDIT